-The focus of this workshop is limited to power sector data, especially with consumers and citizens in mind, even though there can be synergies to Smart City deployments, where many similar questions may exist (future efforts).
+The focus of this workshop was limited to power sector data, especially with consumers and citizens in mind, even though there could be synergies to Smart City deployments, where many similar questions may exist (future efforts).

 Questions for discussion include: